 Yaddo was the vision of financier Spencer Trask and his wife Katrina.
 Though their life was gilded, the Trasks were surrounded by tragedy, some of which has been entwined with legends of the gardens’ mystic vibe.
 One story says that the four seasons statues that stand beside the rose garden have a special aura believed to represent the four Trask daughters who died as children.

 There is an unusual spirituality about Yaddo; it’s one of the reasons why the Trask family thought it would be a good place for artists.
 As docent Barabara Kolapakka described, “If ghosts were to be anywhere, they would be here.”
-The gardens were restored and are maintained by volunteer.
+The gardens were restored and are maintained by volunteers.
 You can visit year-round from dawn to dusk.
 Ghost tours are $10 per person and are available Friday and Sunday evenings at 5 p.m. through Oct.
 28.

 Yaddo Mansion is exclusive to the artists who work hard to get there, but you too can claim your spot at a mansion, at least for a night or two.
 If you’re looking for a beautiful place to stay in Saratoga Springs that also has a bit of an eerie edge, the Bathcheller Mansion Inn is architecturally and historically stunning.
 Once the home of prominent political figure George Batcheller, the high Victorian Gothic mansion may still be occupied by its former owner, who likes to make his presence known.